 Jesus answered him, "What I'm doing you don't understand now, but afterwards you will know."John 13:7(HCSB)

-The manifestation of God's love towards the fallen race of man at Calvary.. as the entire floodgates of God's wrath was poured out on His dearly-beloved and only-begotten Son, was beyond Peter's comprehension at that time, but by the power of the Holy Spirit he would later receive illumination - but for a time, neither he nor any of the disciples understood the spiritual significance of what they had witnessed - although afterwards things would be made plain.
+The manifestation of God's love towards the fallen race of man at Calvary as the entire floodgates of God's wrath was poured out on His dearly-beloved and only-begotten Son, was beyond Peter's comprehension at that time, but by the power of the Holy Spirit he would later receive illumination.
+For a time, neither he nor any of the disciples understood the spiritual significance of what they had witnessed, although afterwards things would be made plain.

-What appeared as a series of bizarre and unaccountable circumstances that defied reality and reason.. was later to be recognized as the necessary prerequisite to the glorious gospel of grace.. as the unveiling of God's plans and purposes continued to unfold before their eyes.. as they gained spiritual understanding and developed a deepening awareness of God perfect plans and purposes for humanity.
+What appeared as a series of bizarre and unaccountable circumstances that defied reality and reason, was later to be recognised as the necessary prerequisite to the glorious gospel of grace.
+And as the unveiling of God's plans and purposes continued to unfold before their eyes, they gained spiritual understanding and developed a deepening awareness of God perfect plans and purposes for humanity.

-Like the disciples on that night before the cross.. we may not be comfortable with the shock-horror that we witness or the unjust way that life seem to be unfolding... we may not understand the spiritual significance of all that is happening in our life and the lives of those we care about, but we can trust our heavenly Father for He is still in control.
+Like the disciples on that night before the Cross, we may not be comfortable with the shock-horror that we witness or the unjust way that life seems to be unfolding.
+We may not understand the spiritual significance of all that is happening in our life and the lives of those we care about, but we can trust our Heavenly Father for He is still in control.
 He knows the end from the beginning and all His ways are perfect.

 Although we may not know the meaning and mystery of all that we are called upon to bear in this world, let us remember that we may not understand what is happening now, but hereafter we shall know as we are known.
 May we learn, as Peter did, that what may be shadowed to our understanding today is being used by God to work together for good, to His praise and for our eternal benefit.

 In the meantime, let us patiently submit to His divine will and depend on Him in all things.